tomasbielskis/metafilterpostrecommender/README.md

 My original idea was to develop a collaborative filtering model and complement it with text based post features.
 However, after exploring the data I realized that the favorites ratings for posts are incredibly sparse...
 I had less than 1,000,000 favorites since 2014, for 170,000 posts and 70,000 users, which divides up to a sparsity of less than a basis point (<0.01%).
 This basically killed the collaborative filtering idea and took me back to the drawing board.

-The epiphany came when I realized that I can use text features for posts that the user interacted with (either producing or favoriting them) to indicate their preferences.
+The epiphany came when I realized that I can use text features for posts and comments that the user interacted with (either producing or favoriting them) to indicate their preferences.
 Most importantly this allowed me to expand and enrich my data set with features not only from posts but from comments as well, which were much more plentiful!

 ## Future Plans

 For my recommender, I only used the main part of MeFi, and none of the subsites.
-But my methodology should translate very easily to the rest of the site.
+But the methodology should translate very easily to the rest of the site.
 In particular, this would be extremely effective and interesting applied to the Ask part of MeFi.
 If there is interest in the community I might build that in the future.

 Given the time constraints for the project (only two weeks) and the number of items to process (7 million comments), I only ran three text processing models: NMF using Frobenius Norm, NMF using Kullback-Leibler divergence and LDA, my feature set was maxed at 50k and I extracted 50 latent features for each item, using unigrams and bigrams.
 I only used Snowball stemmer and no lemmatization.
 Hence, there is a lot of room left to optimize these parameters and explore the more interesting natural language processing techniques such as part of speech tagging and sentiment analysis.